 Ratings and reviews

 Users in the Codewars community seem to enjoy the challenges, ranking system, and opportunities to gain honor.
-One of their biggest positives is the ability to compare your solution to others as well as review more optimal solutions from experts in the space.
+One of their biggest positives is the ability to compare your solution to others.
+You can also review more optimal solutions from experts in the space.
 Reviews from beginners report that they started out frustrated but they learned quickly and advanced their skills.

 On the other hand, some reviewers talk about the difficulties that come with community-created problems.
-There is more of a chance that the problems will be incorrectly coded, solutions will be marked incorrect, or the challenges will be ranked inconsistently because they are done by members of the community rather than experts.
-They have moderators, who are the highest ranked members, but it is not the same as a platform like Leetcode, where everything is pre-tested.
+Problems might be incorrectly coded, solutions marked incorrect, or the challenges will be ranked inconsistently.
+Moderators review the challenges before releasing them.
+But, it is not the same as a platform like Leetcode, where everything is pre-tested.

 Alternatives to Codewars